Devoted nap-takers explain the benefits of sleeping on the job

 Ice cream maker Ben & Jerry’s has had a nap room in its Vermont headquarters for a couple of decades, and a handful of employees use it, company spokesman Sean Greenwood said.
 “Employees who feel taken care of are much more likely to use this responsibly," he said.

-Arianna Huffington, the celebrity author who co-founded news website Huffington Post, became an advocate of a good night’s sleep and occasional naps after she collapsed from exhaustion in 2007.
-She installed a nap room at her former company, now called HuffPo, and at Thrive Global, a wellness technology company where she serves as founder and CEO.
+Arianna Huffington, the celebrity author who co-founded the news website Huffington Post, became an advocate of a good night’s sleep and occasional naps after she collapsed from exhaustion in 2007.
+She installed a nap room at her former company, now called HuffPo, and at Thrive Global, a behavior change technology company where she serves as founder and CEO.

 Kirsten Perez, 33, is a devoted napper.
 She used to use her lunch break at work to catch a few winks in her car.
-When she got her own office, she closed the door for an afternoon siesta while sitting at her desk.
+When she got her own office, she closed the door for a siesta while sitting at her desk.

 Nowadays, working from home as a marketing manager at Nvidia, the Atlanta resident usually takes her daily nap in bed.
 She sets an alarm for 15 minutes, falls asleep within a minute and wakes up 30 seconds before the alarm rings.